joelmoniz/DepthNets/depthnet-pytorch/README.md

 ### Data

-You will need to obtain the [3DFAW data](http://mhug.disi.unitn.it/workshop/3dfaw/) for this.
+You will need to obtain the [3DFAW data](http://mhug.disi.unitn.it/workshop/3dfaw/) which contains 66 3D keypoints.
 You can do this by filling a data request form and sending it to the organisers of the data.
 When this is done, extract the zip files in some directory (provided by the organisers) so that the folders `train_lm`, `valid_lm`, `train_img`, and `valid_img` exist.
 Also download the [valid/test split file](https://mega.nz/#!FD5HBa7a!AZoP_TmvWaDsN5YV0coVMHU9fL166wgHoBFw5ixgdBU) and place it in the same directory.

-Then, `cp env.sh.example env.sh`, modify `env.sh` to point to this 3DFAW directory, then `source env.sh`.
+Then, `cp env.sh.example env.sh`, modify `env.sh` to point to this 3DFAW directory, then run `source env.sh`.
 Afterwards, run `prepare_dataset.py`, which will generate some `.npz` files.

 ### Experiments